bayfordbury-observatory/APTbatch/README.md

 # APT Batch

-APTbatch.py runs Aperture Photometry Tool (APT) to create a source list for every FITS file in a directory
+APTbatch.py runs Aperture Photometry Tool (APT) automatically to create a source list for every FITS file in a directory

 SourceLists.py then extracts specific sources from those APT source lists (a target, reference, and one or two check stars)

-Can be used to creating light curves of exoplanet transits, asteroid, variable stars... etc
+It can be used for quickly creating light curves of exoplanet transits, asteroid, variable stars... etc

 ## APTbatch.py